ilkkamtk/WSK/Week5/02-react-state.md

 ## Exercise: Using state for media item selection

-`SingleView` component is renreded to display full media file contents when a media item is selected from the list.
+`SingleView` component is rendered to display full media file contents when a media item is selected from the list.

 ```mermaid
 graph TD;